 Examples of a Data Breach That Must Be Reported:

-- Identifiable patient/subject health information in paper or electronic form left unattended in a non-secure area for others to read (e.g. lab results left in a restroom or cafeteria).
+- Patient/subject health information in paper or electronic form left unattended in a non-secure area for others to read (e.g. lab results left in a restroom or cafeteria).

 - Subject HIPAA identifiers (such as initials) shared with sponsor in a screening log.
 It was not disclosed in the IRB protocol that there was a screening log and that the identifiers would be shared with the sponsor prior to consent obtained.